 Further, Minnesota State Mankato complies with Minnesota law in recognizing orders of protection by notifying law enforcement upon learning of a violation.
 Orders may include Harassment Restraining Orders, Orders for Protection, No Contact order, and Domestic Abuse No Contact Order.
-Any person who obtains an order of protection from Minnesota or any other state should provide a copy to University Security and to the Title IX Coordinator in the Office of Equal Opportunity and Title IX.
+Any person who obtains an order of protection from Minnesota or any other state should provide a copy to University Security and to the Title IX

+Coordinator in the Office of Equal Opportunity & Title IX.
 A complainant may then meet with University Security to develop a safety action plan to reduce risk of harm while on campus or coming and going from campus.
 This plan may include, but is not limited to: Safe Walks, special parking arrangements, changing classroom location or allowing a student to complete assignments from home.
 Protection from abuse orders may be available through the Blue Earth County Justice Center at 401 Carver Rd.
 Mankato MN 56001, 507-304-4650.

 Type of Order Rights of Victims Institution's Responsibilities Harassment Restraining Orders Orders for Protection No Contact Order Domestic Abuse No Contact Order Right to be informed of prosecutor's decision to decline prosecution or dismiss case along with information about seeking a protective or harassment order at no fee.
 Protection against employer retaliation for victims to take reasonable time off to attend order for protection or harassment restraining order proceedings.
 Domestic abuse victims have ability to terminate lease without penalty or payment.
 Sexual assault victims can make confidential request for HIV testing of offender.
 Sexual assault victims do not have to pay the cost of a sexual assault examination Sexual assault victims may not be required to undergo a polygraph examination in order for an investigation or prosecution to proceed.
-Notify law enforcement if aware of a violation.
-Initiate disciplinary proceedings appropriate to the status of the accused (student, employee, etc.) and will impose sanctions if the accused is found responsible for violating an order as it relates to a violation of the institution's policies.